-- Diagonals are a nice and important class of generating functions for which we now have many good algorithms. - ACSV can be made effective (at least in simple cases) and recovers explicit constants. - Complexity issues become clearer.
+- Don't miss Marc's talk (and bring your computer). - Diagonals are a nice and important class of generating functions for which we now have many good algorithms. - ACSV can be made effective (at least in simple cases) and recovers explicit constants. - Complexity issues become clearer.

-Work in progress: extend beyond some of the assumptions The End
+Work in progress: extend beyond some of the assumptions (see Melczer's talk & thesis).